GDSL-UL/soft_install/docs/04-otherwin.md

 # Windows 10 Home/pre-10 {#otherWin .unnumbered}

-This guide covers the installation of Python on machines running Windows 10 Home Edition of versions of Windows prior to Windows 10 (e.g. Windows 7).
+This guide covers the installation of Python on machines running Windows 10 Home Edition or versions of Windows prior to Windows 10 (e.g. Windows 7).
 With this approach, you will install Python "natively", that is running directly on your operating system.

 <div class="alert alert-success" style="font-size:120%">
 <b>TIP</b>: <br>